RamiroCyber/keycloak-lib/readme.md

 go get github.com/RamiroCyber/keycloak-lib@latest
 ```

 Run `go mod tidy`.
-Requires Go 1.24+.
+Requires Go 1.23+.

 ## Configuration
 Use the `ConfigBuilder` to create and validate the configuration in a fluent manner.
+You can also specify the language for error messages ("en" for English or "pt" for Portuguese; defaults to "en").

 ### Environment Variables
 Set in your project: